-Last week we discussed an international cooperative project to create a comprehensive picture and profile for mapping the sea floor as a base line resource for further understanding of the world ocean.
+Recently I discussed an international cooperative project to create a comprehensive picture and profile of the sea floor as a base line resource for further understanding of the world ocean.
 From that science we derive additional information through expanded, layered perspectives, and that knowledge finds its public expression in different publications and resources often independently conceived and executed, but taken together represent substantive progress in our awareness of the true value of ocean on which the future of human life on earth will depend.

 The second is the UN Atlas of the Oceans, a vast encyclopedia of ocean information accumulated by UNESCO, the UN cultural agency, that attempts to integrate all UN resources into a major database, augmented by links to other agencies and organizations.
 The site remains live, and the value of the resource is enormous, but it is not aggressively maintained and updated.
 Nonetheless, it contains very specific research and innumerable reports that are of great utility for anyone searching for international ocean policy and oversight from a global inter-governmental perspective.